 Here is Karrde’s first attempts at learning the DB retrieve.
 It is important to note that Karrde has done all the previous Retrieve games I have posted, but this is the first formal training we have attempted.

 IMPORTANT: my left hand NEVER will let go of the DB.
-This is how I determine how tightly my dog is holding the DB.

 Video Notes: In the beginning of this video, I demonstrate how to hold a treat up against the DB bar and how to deliver the treat.
-Ideally, you will keep the treat opposite your dog’s mouth.
-When rewarding, it is best to slip treat under the bar and exchange the treat for the DB.
+Ideally, keep the treat opposite your dog’s mouth.
+When rewarding, it is best to slip treat under the bar, and exchange the treat for the DB.
 I.e. you take the DB out of his mouth when you slip the treat into his mouth.

 Session 1 – First section of the clip is showing how holding the treat away from the DB in the learning steps elicits problematic responses.
-Once I place the treat on the bar, Karrde seems to settle into the Exchange Game.
+Once I place the treat on or close to the bar, Karrde seems to settle into the Exchange Game.
 First, I praise and treat anytime Karrde touches the bar.
 When he offers a behavior, I do not want, like a down, I use a negative marker and/or remove the DB.
 Overall, I am pleased with Karrde’s enthusiasm and effort.
 This was a short session.

 Will post again soon.
 Enjoy!